Super Bowl 2022 squares: How to play, strategy explained, printable template

 Get your Super Bowl squares ready because Super Bowl 56 will be played on Sunday, February 13 at SoFi Stadium in Los Angeles.
 This year’s big game features a match up between the Los Angeles Rams and the Cincinnati Bengals and will air live on NBC and Peacock.
 Coverage begins at 12:00 p.m.
-ET.
+ET this Sunday.

 See below to find out how Super Bowl squares and its format works as well as additional information on how to watch this year’s game.